 College interns—Students recommended by faculty of local or nearby community colleges or commuter colleges who are looking for journalism experience will ideally be students who grew up in or near the community that the co-op serves.
 The editor will work out each intern’s responsibilities individually.

 High school interns—Students recommended by high school teachers will help with nonjournalistic information-gathering efforts such as a community calendar of events (supervised by the administrator) and will produce one news article per semester (supervised by the editor).
 If the teachers approve, the article can be done as part of course work.

 The readers will also play an important role in the news effort.
-Banyan’s software is designed to invite richer feedback from readers than legacy-model editors have ever known.
+Banyan’s publishing platform is designed to invite richer feedback from readers than legacy-model editors have ever known.
 This reader/editor collaboration is an expression of the kind of shared voluntarism that fuels peer networks of all kinds, from food co-ops to service organizations to Wikipedia—and it adds efficiency that means the Banyan model will significantly expand the scope of coverage possible with a small staff.

 This widely distributed community engagement in the news-gathering process will give the editor an unusually clear view of the community’s information needs.
 This will allow her or him to routinely see into corners of the community that legacy journalism models rarely explore and makes it possible for editors to make news judgments more from the people up than from institutions down.

 Local resource bank suggestions

 In a prominent space, the site will offer a vetted guide to community resources the broad public will find relevant, including:

 • Weather widget, with links to local weather stations, and current moon stage widget.

 • SeeClickFix widget

 • Widget that opens to a landing page that features links to obits that are posted on the websites of local funeral homes, updated daily—perhaps by the funeral homes.
 And perhaps the landing page would display sponsorship ads from the funeral homes.

 • Schools—a page for every school in town, with the potential to grow into a highly interactive service.

 • Pets—lost pets and pets available for adoption.